rackerlabs/DEFCON/README.md

 # DEFCON

+## Synopsis
+The control system for the incident management light notification systems (integration with Service-Now) The application allows a user to change the light color from within ServiceNow and know if the light has been successfully updated.

+***
+## Installation

-The control system for the incident management light notification systems (integration with Service-Now) Create a war file of DEFCON: type the following into command line where DEFCON is located - grails <environment name> war <name for the war file>
+Create a war file of DEFCON:
+type the following into command line where DEFCON is located - grails <environment name> war <name for the war file>
 example) grails prod war prodDefcon.war